Key Takeaways:

 robots.txt – Access Control

 With robots.txt, you can exclude certain areas of your website from crawling.
 This makes sense for admin areas, checkout processes, or internal search pages that don’t belong in the index.
-You can also define different rules for different crawlers – for example, treating AdsBot differently from the regular Googlebot.
+You can also define different rules for different crawlers – treating AdsBot differently from regular Googlebot, for example.

 # Example robots.txt